bleeckerj/ghostwriter-streaming-cli/README.md

 ---

-## Philosophical Context
+## Culture & Philosophical Context

 This project is informed by a broader cultural and philosophical conversation about AI, creativity, and the future of human-machine relations.
-For deeper context, consider these thought-provoking essays:
+Most of this came about while trying to find a better tool for writing by thinking of the LLM more as a collaborator rather than a question-answerer or task doer.
+Found some essays that are helpful in that context:

 - [Remarks on AI from NZ by Neal Stephenson](https://nealstephenson.substack.com/p/remarks-on-ai-from-nz):
   Stephenson reflects on the evolving relationship between humans and AI, and the need for new metaphors and practices for living with these "companion species."